 In addition, it’s high in fiber and rich in calcium and iron, and even contains vitamin C, a vitamin not usually found in significant amounts in grains.
 Here are more details about its nutritional profile.

-Resources for learning more about amaranth
+Learn more about amaranth

-Amaranth cereals and popped amaranth
+Cereals and popped amaranth

 Amaranth has been incorporated into several varieties and brands of crunchy cold cereals which you can find in natural foods stores and online sources.